Willow Dawn Becker

-Whether you live in New Mexico already or are eyeing a move to the Land of Enchantment, there are plenty of opportunities for forensic science education as well as ways to pursue a career as a professional in forensics and crime scene investigation.
-Forensic science technicians and CSIs have hands-on involvement in solving crimes from start to finish – from collecting and evaluating evidence to testifying to their findings in court.
+For those that live in New Mexico (NM) already or are eyeing a move to the Land of Enchantment, there are plenty of opportunities for forensic science education as well as ways to pursue a career as a professional in forensics or crime scene investigation (CSI).
+Forensic science technicians and crime scene investigators have hands-on involvement in solving crimes from start to finish – from collecting and evaluating evidence to testifying to their findings in court.

 In order to achieve success on this career path, it is necessary to start with the right credentials.
 This can begin as early as high school with the decision to take and excel in science and mathematics in order to be granted admission later to undergraduate and perhaps graduate programs.

 Forensic science is currently a small but growing field in New Mexico.
-Fewer than 100 people are currently employed as forensic science technicians in New Mexico, according to the Bureau of Labor Statistics (BLS), but the occupation is expected to grow by 6% over the next 10 years (BLS, 2012).
+As of 2016, 2,030 people are employed as forensic science technicians in New Mexico, according to the Bureau of Labor Statistics (BLS), but the occupation is expected to grow by 17 percent over the next 10 years (BLS, 2017).

 Keep reading to learn more about forensic science degree programs, certification, and career opportunities in New Mexico.